Russia is developing nuclear capability to threaten satellites, source says

 Weeden believes it might be more likely that Russia is developing a space-based nuclear reactor, which could in theory be used to power electronic warfare equipment in orbit.

 The U.S. military has been investing in space-based nuclear power as well in recent years.
-The Air Force dolled out several tens of millions of dollars last year as part of its Joint Emergent Technology Supplying On-Orbit Nuclear power (JETSON) High Powerprogram.
-Some of that money is going towards developing nuclear power sources for future trips to the moon and mars, but other parts appear to be developing high-power applications for orbit.
+The Air Force doled out several tens of millions of dollars last year as part of its Joint Emergent Technology Supplying On-Orbit Nuclear power (JETSON) High Powerprogram.
+Some of that money is going toward developing nuclear power sources for future trips to the moon and Mars, but other parts appear to be developing high-power applications for orbit.
 And the Defense Advanced Research Projects Agency has also partnered with NASA to develop a nuclear-powered rocket for deep space exploration.

 Top lawmakers will get a briefing